hauchel/duco/doc/Duco.md

 ﻿
+This document uses slackedit features, might be difficult to read with other readers.
+And of course this is work in progress.

 # Overview

 I'm running  rigs  with one  ESP8266 12F and n Arduino Mini Pros connected by I2C.
 ESP runs a MicroPython program which communicates with the server via LAN and the MiniPros via I2C.
 For each Arduino one connection is made to the server.
 The Arduino runs a sketch which does the calculations.